snac-cooperative/technical-docs/Vocabulary-properties-and-ontologies.md

 ### Ontology uses property, but is a separate problem

-The alternative to the Markov relation discovery is an ontology that relates properties both in relatedness, and as a hierarchy from broad to narrow.
-As far as I can tell, such a network does not yet exist, and it would be time consuming to create since it has to be done by hand, by humans.
-There are existing ontologies, but to use them we would be forced to use their property lists, and (sadly) the property lists I've seen are both incomplete and poorly constructed.
+The alternative to the Markov relation discovery is an ontology that relates terms both in relatedness, and as a hierarchy from broad to narrow.
+There are existing ontologies with varying levels of detail.

-When describing two very different things, some properties would be the same.
-For example the topical subject of a publisher, and of a work of art.
+When describing two very different things, some flat terms would be the same.
+For example the topical subject of a publisher, and of a painting (a work of art).
 The publisher creates books of automobiles, especially cars which have been artistically painted.
 The work of art is a painting of an automobile.
+In this example, both publisher and painting have two subjects, and both are identical.

 ```
 Publisher subject:Automobiles subject:Painting (fine art)
 Painting subject:Automobiles subject:Painting (fine art)
 ```

-The underlying properties are the same in both branches of the ontology, but the ontological relationship is quite different because one is a corporate body, and the other is an object.
-It is not the domain of a property to know how it is applied to a database record.
+The underlying terms are the same in both.
+However, the ontological relationship is quite different because one is a corporate body, and the other is an art object.
+It is not the domain of a flat property to know how it is applied to a database record.
 Also, the larger context of what is being described changes how the description is perceived.
-In any case, the use of properties is sufficient for search and discovery.
-Data beyond property is necessary to make assertions about the records.
+In any case, the use of a flat vocabulary is sufficient for search and discovery, and Markov matrices can discover relatednesss between records.
+Hierarchy becomes another type of relatedness.
+In the Markov world, both the publisher and the painting have a linkage to "Engineering" because there are identities in the database with both "Automobiles" and "Engineering" as subjects.

-The example above is limited to properties as topical subject.
-It seems reasonable to apply additional properties "typeOf", still using the same (original, large) list of properties.
+The example above is limited to terms as topical subject.
+It seems reasonable to add fields in order to apply additional terms (beyond "topical subject") "typeOf" or "isA", while still using the same (original, large) list of terms.
 Types of "publisher (corporateBody)" and "painting (object)" seem obvious.
 Applying both property and type pairs will explicitly categorize any database record, even without using an ontology.
 However, it is unclear how this somewhat loosely coupled description will impact being able to reason about database records.

-It also seems resonable to constrain some properties to be used only as certain types.
-A gender property is nonsense in the context of a topical subject.
-On the other hand, "painting (fine art)" could be both a subject and a typeOf.
-The conservative approach is to limit each property to a single type.
+This also requires adding fields to the CPF database schema, which carries serious baggage.

 ### Ontology and property interact to create search facets

-A search for "aircraft" should turn up "glider (aircraft)" even if the record in question lacks "aircraft" as a specific topical subject.
 In general, a search for a parent property should include all child properties as specified by the ontology.
-Searching for the Spanish term "ropa" will include "cinturon" which has the English label "belt (clothing)".
+Searching for the Spanish term "ropa" (clothes) will include "cinturon" (belt) which has the English term "belt (clothing)".
+This works well as long as the ontology is complete.

+Interestingly, we might be able to apply Markov matrices to identities marked up via ontology, with the same sort of relatedness building that occurs with a flat vocabulary list.